bitterjug/devjournal-crypto/devjournal.markdown

   they sit on, I disagree with this way of structuring things around the pages, I want things structured around the data model.

-- [ ]  Something is wrong with our setup.
+- [ ]  Something is wrong with our encapsulation.
 In order to add a new view, I have to change:
   - models.js to add the model
   - collections.js to add the collection, which duplicates the url in the model
   - app.js to instantiate the collection